• Skip to main content

 • ×

-Home » Main » Crockpot Ham with Pineapple Juice Recipe
+Home » Main » Crockpot Ham With Pineapple and Brown Sugar Recipe

 ham sliced on serving platter with steam coming off the top.

-One of my all-time favorite ways to decrease stress on holidays is to put those easy, quiet recipes to work on the sidelines.
-Doing this frees up oven space, counter space and mental space and it allows you to focus on the important stuff.
+• One of my favorite things in the world is to find ways to decrease holiday stress.
+This crock pot ham recipe frees up oven space, counter space and mental space and allows you to focus on the important stuff!

-Ham bone-in – If you cannot find a spiral cut ham, cook as directed and cut slices into the meat before pouring the glaze from the slow cooker over the top.
+Bone-in ham – If you cannot find a spiral cut ham, cook as directed and cut slices into the meat before pouring the glaze from the slow cooker over the top.
+Boneless spiral ham can be used in place of a bone-in ham, just be sure that you’re starting with a fully cooked ham.

-Pineapple juice – The juice of a pineapple is a great addition to a marinade because it helps to tenderize the meat, plus it shares a tangy, rich flavor.
+Pineapple juice – Fresh pineapple juice makes a great marinade because it helps to tenderize the meat, while providing a tangy, delicious flavor.
+Orange juice can replace pineapple juice.

-Honey – Raw or pure honey will help make a great sauce combined with the brown sugar and the tangy worcestershire.
+Honey – Raw or pure honey will help make a great sauce combined with the brown sugar and Worcestershire.
+Maple syrup can replace honey.

 Brown sugar – Light brown sugar will work in this recipe.
-Since worcestershire sauce has molasses in it, you don’t need to spring for the dark brown sugar.
+Since Worcestershire sauce contains molasses, there’s no need to use dark brown sugar.

 How to Make Crockpot Ham with Pineapple Juice